-The Mayor’s Thames Festival begins this weekend.
+The Thames Festival is coming round again.
 The festival dates back to 1997, when a daring duo walked over the Thames on a tightrope.
 But the pair were not the first to take a highwire over the river.

 Signor Duvalla: June 1842